 The assignment/project must be handed in on the due date unless a sound reason for lateness is provided.
 In such instances, an extension may be awarded at the discretion of the lecturer.

-Nicola Mitchell has over 20 years’ experience of working with children, adolescents and adults as a professionally qualified social worker, accredited psychotherapist, and psychologist.
+Dr Nicola Mitchell has over 20 years’ experience of working with children, adolescents and adults as a professionally qualified social worker, accredited psychotherapist, and clinical psychologist.
 She received her Bachelor’s degree in Social Studies (BSS, CQSW) from Trinity College Dublin in 1994.
-Since then she has worked as a child protection social worker, and as a medical social worker in a children’s hospital working primarily with children and their families with a diagnosis of life limiting or life threatening illnesses.
-Much of Nicola’s work was supporting families through loss, anticipatory grief and grief after bereavement.
+Since then she has worked in child protection and in a children’s hospital working primarily with children and their families with a diagnosis of life-limiting or life-threatening illnesses.
+Much of this work was supporting families through loss, anticipatory grief and grief after bereavement.